bclonan/project-resonance/resonance_demos/README.md

     uvicorn app:app --reload
     ```
 4.  **Open Your Browser:** Navigate to `http://127.0.0.1:8000`.
 You will see the main landing page, and from there you can launch each of the four interactive demos.
+5.

+## How to build and deploy the demos

+1.